Massachusetts Route 128: The decision to route Interstate 95 through Route 128

-The area along the western part of Highway 128 is home to a number of high-technology firms and corporations.
-This part of 128 was dubbed "America's Technology Highway", and signs marking it that way were put in place beginning in October 1982.
-Two years later, those blue signs were changed to read "America's Technology Region" after complaints from veterans groups that noted the highway already had a name: the Yankee Division Highway, a name bestowed in 1941 in honor of the U.S. Army unit first formed in Boston in 1917.

-The political decision not to build new highways inside of Route 128 also led to abandonment of plans to extend the limited access divided highway U. S. Route 3 from its current interchange with the Yankee Division Highway in Burlington to a junction with Route 2 in Lexington as originally planned.
-This decision caused a temporary reroute of U. S. Route 3 onto the Yankee Division Highway, but in the opposite direction, to connect with its original route, one interchange to the north of the current junction, to become permanent.
+The political decision not to build new highways inside of Route 128 also led to abandonment of plans to extend the US 3 freeway from its current interchange with the Yankee Division Highway in Burlington to a junction with Route 2 in Lexington as originally planned.
+This decision caused a temporary reroute of US 3 onto the Yankee Division Highway, but in the opposite direction, to connect with its original route, one interchange to the north of the current junction, to become permanent.